-The financial situation at hospitals in Germany remained difficult in 2013, despite a slight easing.
-42% of all hospitals reported a loss at year-end (2012: 51%).
+The financial situation at hospitals in Germany remained difficult in 2014, despite a slight easing.
+32% of all hospitals reported a loss at year-end (2013: 42%).
 The difficult economic and financial situation is often accompanied by significant investment needs.
-This is due, in large part, to an investment backlog that has accumulated because, in the past, the federal states failed to meet their statutory obligation to finance necessary investments and major maintenance measures sufficiently due to budget
+This is due, in large part, to an investment backlog that has accumulated because, in the past, the federal states failed to meet their statutory obligation to finance necessary investments and major maintenance measures sufficiently due to budget constraints.

-1 Most recent data available on the German hospital market from German Federal Statistical Office constraints.
 At the same time, investment needs are driven by technological advances, higher quality requirements, and necessary modernizations.
-Rheinisch-Westfälisches Institut für Wirtschaftsforschung (RWI) estimates that the investment gap at German hospitals is about \in 37 billion.
+The Rheinisch-Westfälisches Institut für Wirtschaftsforschung (RWI) estimates that the annual investment requirement at German hospitals (not including university hospitals) is at least €5.3 billion.
+This is twice the funding for investment currently being provided by the federal states.